AtomMaterialUI/material-theme-docs/docs/configuration/excluded-files-colors.md

 comments: true

 previous:
 url: '/docs/configuration/component-settings'
 title: Component Settings
 next:
 url: '/docs/configuration/file-status-colors'
 title: File Status Colors
 ---

 {% include carbonads.html %}

 ## Introduction

-JetBrains editors are truly great for all kinds of projects, whatever big they are.
-However, once you've started working on big projects, you're beginning to notice that it's getting harder finding your way through open files, the project tree, the search results and so on.
+JetBrains editors are great for all kinds of projects, whatever big they're.
+However, once you've started working on big projects, you're beginning to notice that it's getting harder finding your way through open files, the project tree, or the search results.

 Therefore, the IDEs have a nifty feature called **File Colors**.
 It allows developers to add custom colors to specific groups of files according to a pattern.

-For example, it could be:
+Such examples are:

 - Excluded Files
 - Tests
 - Erroneous files